A chilly night in street is the price of a glimpse of royal newlyweds

 Breaking News Emails

-WINDSOR, England — Around 100,000 well-wishers were cramming their way into the narrow streets of this town that is usually home to just 31,000 people as they prepared to welcome Meghan Markle to Britain's royal family Saturday.
+WINDSOR, England — Around 100,000 well-wishers crammed their way into the narrow streets of this town that is usually home to just 31,000 people as they prepared to welcome Meghan Markle to Britain's royal family Saturday.

 Fascinators — the headpieces often worn by women to weddings in the U.K. — perched on well-coiffed heads, while red, blue and white British flags were draped around shoulders and children wore blow-up crowns.